LIVING MOVEMENT

 Welcome to Living Movement

-Tai Chi, Qigong and Natural Movement with Angus Clark
+Tai Chi, Nature and Health with Angus Clark

 Hello.
 I hope you are well.
 There is a lot for you to chose from

 with Living Movement Tai Chi.
-Please take a look round and explore the possibilities.
+Please take a look around and explore the possibilities.

-You are welcome to join a class, have one-to-one tuition, try a chi walk ...
+You are welcome online or in person to join a class, have one-to-one tuition, come on a chi walk,

 I look forward to seeing you, hearing from you and practising the tai chi together - Angus